 January 10, 2020

 Folic acid is a B Vitamin.
 Our bodies use it to make new cells like hair, skin, and nails.
 During early development, folic acid helps form the neural tube.
-Folic acid is very important because it can help prevent some major birth defects of the baby’s brain (anencephaly) and spine (spina bifida).
-These types of birth defects of the brain and spine are called neural tube defects.
+Folic acid is very important because it helps prevent some major birth defects in the baby’s brain (anencephaly) and spine (spina bifida).
+These types of brain and spine birth defects are called neural tube defects.

-Folate is a general term to describe many different forms of vitamin B9.
-Folate is found in foods like leafy green vegetables, citrus fruits, and beans.
-Folic acid is added to some foods such as rice, breads, pastas, and cereals.
-These foods are labeled “enriched.”
-Folic acid is the only form of folate that has been shown to help prevent neural tube defects.
+Folate is a term for many different forms of vitamin B9.
+Folate is in leafy green vegetables, citrus fruits and beans.
+Folic acid is added to some foods such as rice, breads, pastas and cereals, and these foods are labeled “enriched.”
+Folic acid is the only form of folate shown to help prevent neural tube defects.
 In addition to eating foods with folate from a varied diet, you can:

 Many women need to take medicine to stay healthy, and there are often benefits to continuing your treatment throughout your pregnancy.
 If you are trying to have a baby or are just thinking about it, now is a great time to start getting ready for pregnancy by talking with your doctor about medications you may be taking.

 It is not easy to study medicine use in pregnancy.
 This means there may not be easy answers about possible risks for some medications when used in pregnancy.
-If you are planning to become pregnant, discuss your current medications with your healthcare providers, such as your doctor or pharmacist.
+If you plan to become pregnant, discuss your current medications with your healthcare providers, such as your doctor or pharmacist.

 There are often benefits to continuing your treatment throughout your pregnancy.
 However, if you and your healthcare provider decide to change your medicines, discussing a treatment plan before pregnancy can give you time to consider all options that can help keep you and your developing baby as healthy as possible.

 Planning how to take care of your health conditions before you become pregnant can help keep you and your developing baby healthy.
 Don’t forget to talk about your family history when visiting your healthcare provider!
-Based on your family history, your doctor might alter your care or refer you for genetic or nutritional counseling.
+Your doctor might alter your care or refer you for genetic or nutritional counseling based on your family history.